-Students must fulfill the University-wide General Requirements, the Special Requirements of the Jackson School, and the Requirements for All Geological Sciences Degree Plans given earlier in this section.
-They must also earn a grade of at least C- in each course required for the degree, and a grade point average in these courses of at least 2.00.
+Students must fulfill both the University's general requirements for graduation and the college requirements.
+They must also earn a grade of at least C- in each mathematics and science course required for the degree, and a grade point average in these courses of at least 2.00.
 More information about grades and the grade point average is given in the General Information Catalog.

-To graduate under the honors option, students must remain in good standing in the Dean's Scholars Honors Program, must submit an honors thesis approved by the program honors advisor, and must present their research in an approved public forum, such as the college's annual Undergraduate Research Forum.
-More information about the Undergraduate Research Forum is available online.
+To graduate under the honors option, students must remain in good standing in the Dean's Scholars Honors Program, must submit an honors thesis approved by the program honors advisor, and present their research in an approved public forum, such as the college's annual Undergraduate Research Forum.
+More information about the Undergraduate Research Forum is available at https://cns.utexas.edu/.